Research Access Policy

 3. Visitors are required to handle artifacts as directed by the staff.

 4. The Division grants requests to remove artifacts from the exhibition halls only in special circumstances.
-Two months advance notice is required.
+A minimum of three months advance notice is required.
 Expenses, determined by the scope of the project, will be charged to the individual or organization making the request.

 Archives